InfluxCommunity/FluxMobile/README.md

 ```

 The above creates an instance of `InfluxDBDashboardCellWidget` for each cell in a list of `cells`, that were previously retrieved from an API.

+Supported visualizations for InfluxDBDashboardCellWidget are curently:
+ * Markdown
+ * Line Graph
+ * Single Stat
+ * Table

+ Dashboards can be easily rendered with the `InfluxDBDashboardCellListView` class.